-Melva (a friend of ours from Oklahoma) met us in DC.
-We left Dulles at about 7:30 pm, though the flight was scheduled for 6:20 pm.
+Kayela and I went with a good friend of ours from Oklahoma, Melva.
+She met us in DC, and we left Dulles at about 7:30 pm, though the flight was scheduled for 6:20 pm.
 We arrived in Madrid at 7:30 am (1:30 am US time).
 I hate sleeping on planes.

 Got to Plaza Mayor via bus 385 pst each, vs. 3,000 they wanted for a taxi.
 From there, we took a cab for 500 pst.
 I wondered why the taxi had a lisp, but soon discovered that everyone there had the same pronunciation problem.
 It turns out that Spaniards pronounce the letter ‘z’ as ‘th,’ as opposed to the Spanish I’m used to from North America.
 We had lunch in the Plaza, hard salami sandwich.
 We took the opportunity with the layover in Madrid to visit the El Prado Museum, and saw works by El Greco and Goya.
 Then went to Museo Thysson, and saw works by Picasso and Dali.
 We got the name of a tapas bar from the desk at La Dolores.
 We had tuna (tasted like it came out of a can) with tomatoes, olives, anchovies, cheese, and squid.